hypered/reesd-stack/README.md

 (This contains a fairly recent Hackage subset.)

 ## Motivation

-For [Reesd](https://reesd.com) we have a small but growing Haskell code base where we try to create small and reusable programs and libraries.
+At [Hypered](https://hypered.io) we have a small but growing Haskell code base where we try to create small and reusable programs and libraries.
 We need that different libraries can be linked together and thus require that we have a consistent set of dependencies.